st-user/zerodep-web-push-java/README.md

 A Java [Web Push](https://datatracker.ietf.org/doc/html/rfc8030) server-side library that doesn't force your application to have dependencies on specific third-party libraries.

+This library

-- Provides the functionalities for [VAPID](https://datatracker.ietf.org/doc/html/rfc8292)
+- provides the functionalities for [VAPID](https://datatracker.ietf.org/doc/html/rfc8292)
-- Provides the functionalities for [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291)
+- provides the functionalities for [Message Encryption for Web Push](https://datatracker.ietf.org/doc/html/rfc8291)
-- Assumes that the [Push API](https://www.w3.org/TR/push-api/) is used.
+- assumes that the [Push API](https://www.w3.org/TR/push-api/) is used.

 This library itself doesn't provide all the functionalities needed for Web Push.